 Alternatively comments can be sent by email to or by post to:Strategic Planning

-The consultation responses are an important influence on the Local Plan Review.
-You will not receive a bespoke response to your comments but we will consider each comment we receive and take these into account as the Local Plan Review is progressed.
+You will not receive a bespoke response but we will take all comments into consideration as the Local Plan is progressed.

 We're required by government to prepare a Local Development Scheme (LDS).
 A LDS sets out the timetable for the delivery of planning policy documents like our Local Plan.

 We adopted our Local Plan in October 2017 and intend to review it.
 The LDS sets out the timetable for our Local Plan Review.

 It was approved by Full Council on 18 July 2018 and took effect the same day.

 To find out more view our Local Development Scheme Document.

 The Sports Facilities Strategy and the Playing Pitch Strategy form part of the evidence base for the Local Plan.
 The strategies will be reviewed as part of the Local Plan Review process, to ensure that the identified needs for new and improved sports facilities throughout the borough are kept up-to-date.

 The Sustainability Appraisal assessment process communicates significant sustainability issues and effects of emerging plans and policies.
 The appraisal informs the plan-making process by helping refine the contents of documents.
 This will help maximise the benefits of sustainable development to avoid or minimise adverse effects.